First of all, I will clarify what exactly a tribal rug is by giving you a simple definition.

 In homes filled with antiques, tribal rugs work their magic every time.
 I have a number of books filled with famous, historic interiors throughout Europe and the US and it was not uncommon in these estates to mix and match tribal rugs

 This next piece is called a Serapi.
-This is an American (rug dealer’s) term for the antique and more finely woven Heriz rugs.
-As you can see, most tribal rugs have a geometric bent to their designs, even when based on floral motifs
+This is an American (rug dealer’s) term for the antique and more finely woven Heriz rugs that also characteristically have softer tones and more open space in their drawings.
+As you can see, most tribal rugs have a geometric feeling to their designs, even when based on floral motifs

 I sold a similar piece to a client in Portland a few years back.
 The living room was huge and more like a great room which included a dining area and an open view of the kitchen.
 The wooden floors had a dark stain.
 The ceilings were high, there were two walls that were mostly windows, the kitchen had tons of chrome and looked like a chef’s dream.
 This was a penthouse apartment in what is known as The Pearl in downtown Portland and the building was relatively new.
 The interior was quite contemporary but the client's furnishings were eclectic.
 We got the rug in place and it tied the whole room together and really brought it to life.